Articles by Salesh Chand

 Price is just one factor

 It's important to understand that price is just one part of the equation in identifying a good deal.
 You also need to investigate the physical aspect of any potential purchase, and if you are after an investment property, you'll need to consider factors such as rental yield and capital growth as well.
 A bargain price will not turn out to be such a bargain if the house has major problems that are going to cost a fortune to fix, or if the rent you can achieve is nowhere near what you need to make the numbers work.
+(You can learn more about property investment at GRA's Property School course.)

 So how do you find the good deals?